robsonalvesdevbr/mcp-gateway/docs/feature-specs/catalog-management/implementation-checklist.md

 - [x] **Risk Assessment**: Identified and mitigated major risks

 ### Current Status
-**✅ IMPLEMENTATION COMPLETE - PRODUCTION READY**
+**✅ PHASE 1 & 2 IMPLEMENTATION COMPLETE - PRODUCTION READY**

-All Phase 1 core implementation, testing, and validation work is **complete**.
+All Phase 1 & 2 implementation, testing, and validation work is **complete**.
 The feature is ready for production use with:

-- **23 comprehensive test cases** covering all functionality
+- **27 comprehensive test cases** covering all functionality (Phase 1: 23 tests, Phase 2: 4 tests)
-- **Full TDD implementation** with test-first development
+- **Full TDD implementation** with test-first development methodology
 - **Container environment validation** - all tests pass in `make test`
+- **End-to-End workflow validation** - complete bootstrap → add → export tested
 - **Backward compatibility** - no changes to existing Docker Desktop workflows
 - **Production-ready binary** - builds and installs successfully as Docker CLI plugin

+**Key Achievements**:
-**Key Achievement**: Users can now enable `configured-catalogs` feature and use custom catalogs alongside Docker's official catalog with full CLI management capabilities.
+- Users can now enable `configured-catalogs` feature and use custom catalogs alongside Docker's official catalog with full CLI management capabilities
+- New users can quickly get started with the `bootstrap` command to understand catalog format and create starter files with real Docker server examples

 ## Key Implementation Notes